djredflame/heart_project/README.md

 1. **Start the Project**

-   - Power the Arduino to display the main menu on the LCD.
+   - Power the Raspberry Pi Pico 2W to display the main menu on the LCD.

 2. **Navigation**
    - **Next (Button 8):** Move to the next menu item. ➡️